Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Event Selection

-High energy muons were selected by demanding: a TOF consistent with their velocity; no signal in the Cherenkov counter; a particle track crossing all 60 planes of the detector; and energy depositions consistent with a minimum ionising particle.
+High energy muons were selected by demanding: a TOF consistent with their velocity; no signal in the Cherenkov counter; and a particle track crossing all 60 planes of the detector.
+The Cherenkov counter efficiencies coupled with the falling beam fraction of positrons at higher energies reduced the contamination from positrons in the muon/pion sample to less than 0.5\% at entry to the detector.
+The 60~plane requirement eliminated any remaining positron events and reduced the pion contamination to less than 1\%.